Preparing for a Productive Parent-Teacher Conference

 - How much help should I provide on homework assignments?

-- Is my child in different classes or groups for different subjects?
+- Is my child in different classes or groups for other subjects?
 How are these groups determined?

 - Is my child trying as hard as he or she can?